-Puzzle boards where food it put into little bowls etc. are also now available (Overall & Dyer 2005) – see right.
-These may be too small for a large cat with big paws but you can make your own with an ice cube tray.
+Puzzle boards where food it put into little bowls etc. are also now available (Overall & Dyer 2005).
+Some commercial ones may be too small for a large cat with big paws but you can make your own with an ice cube tray.
 There’s also something called the Delidome which shoots food out in some way – not yet seen one in action.
 More ideas here.
 Make a snuffle mat for hiding treats – instructions here.
 More food puzzles here.

 9. MAKE A FOOD POLE.

 Graham Law of The Institute of Biodiversity, part of Glasgow University, invented a tiger pole up which zoo tigers had to climb in order to find food.
 This was a telegraph pole with a chicken or hunk of meat at the top (Law 2013).
 The idea was to give the tigers exercise and also to give them more interesting meal times!
 Subsequently he invented a scaled down version for domestic cats kept indoors (see photo at the left).
 This is a square pole with an old washing line (sisal not plastic) wrapped round it.
 A plastic bowl, with a hole cut in the bottom, is fixed near the top of the pole.
 The cat scrambles up the pole and has to hook out cat biscuits from the bowl.
 This will help your indoor cat develop muscle and (just as importantly) have fun trying to get at the food.